COMET: Neural Cost Model Explanation Framework: COMET: Neural Cost Model Explanation Framework

-$\Gamma$ preserves the instructions corresponding to every data dependency in $\mathcal{F}$. $\Gamma$, however, does not require the data dependencies corresponding to every instruction in $\mathcal{F}$ to stay preserved, as it associates an instruction with its opcode, while data dependencies can be perturbed by operand changes as well.
-This requires fewer features to be preserved beyond $\mathcal{F}$, increasing the number of choices for $\basicblock'$.

-\emph{Perturbing elements of $\mathcal{V}$}. $\Gamma$ perturbs an element $v$ of $\mathcal{V}$ by either deleting or replacing it with another valid vertex that corresponds to a valid x86 basic block instruction.
-The deletion perturbation is permissible when $\lvert\mathcal{V}\rvert\not\in\mathcal{F}$.
-When $v$ is deleted, all incoming and outgoing edges to $v$ are removed from $\graphbb(\basicblock)$, and a sequence edge is introduced between the vertex preceding and the vertex following $v$.
-In order to replace $v$, the corresponding instruction $\instruction$'s opcode is replaced with another opcode in the x86 Instruction Set Architecture that can produce a valid x86 basic block instruction (an instruction that does not contain certain opcodes such as \opcolor{call} or \opcolor{jmp}) with the operands of $\instruction$.
-This is done so that the resultant $\basicblock'\in\Hat{\pertmodel}(\emptyset)\subseteq B$.
-Overall, $\Gamma$ independently perturbs or retains every $v$ with equal probability, where $v$ is perturbed by either deleting it (when $\lvert\mathcal{V}\rvert\not\in\mathcal{F}$) or replacing $v$ with a valid $v'$, again with equal probability, to obtain $\mathcal{V}'$.
+\emph{Perturbing vertices of $\graphbb$}. $\Gamma$ perturbs vertices by either deleting or replacing them with other valid vertices.
+Deletion is permissible when the number of instructions is not required to be preserved.
+When a vertex is deleted, all incoming and outgoing edges of the vertex are removed from $\graphbb$.
+To replace a vertex, the corresponding instruction's opcode is replaced with another opcode in the ISA that can produce a valid assembly basic block instruction (an instruction that does not contain certain opcodes such as \opcolor{call} or \opcolor{jmp}) with the operands of the original instruction.
+Overall, $\Gamma$ independently perturbs or retains every vertex with equal probability, where a vertex is perturbed by either deleting or replacing it, again with equal probability.